-A different picture, however, emerges in areas with a high degree of ethnic polarization (Panel II).
-Irrespective of conflict intensity, average participation probabilities in polarized communities decrease comparably little in the presence of violence.
-In particular, participation in community meetings appears to be barely affected; the estimates even point to increasing involvement in cooperatives in those districts most affected by violence.
-While communal violence negatively affects citizen engagement at the local level, the presence of ethnic polarization also seems to spark participation in community groups, especially after conflict.
+However, a different picture emerges in areas with a high degree of ethnic polarization (Panel II).
+In the presence of group violence, average participation probabilities in polarized communities decrease comparably little.
+In particular, participation in community meetings is barely affected, and the estimates even point to increasing involvement in cooperatives in those districts most affected by violence.
+Hence, the generally negative impact of communal violence on citizen engagement at the local level is not observed in areas with a high degree of ethnic polarization.
+Participation in some community groups may even rise in the wake of violent conflict.